What is subnetting?

 The table below shows clearly the subnet mask that applies for each network class.

 When dealing with subnet masks in the real world, we are free in most cases to use any type of subnet mask in order to meet our needs.
 If, for example, we require one network which can contain up to 254 computers, then a class C network with its default subnet mask will do fine.
-If we need more, then we
+If we need more, then we might consider a class B network with its default subnet mask.

 Note that the default subnet masks have been set by the IEEE committee, the same guys that set and approve the different standards and protocols.